cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/index.md

 The WAF provides two mechanisms for this check:

-* The **Exposed Credentials Check Managed Ruleset**, containing predefined rules for popular CMS applications.
+* The **Exposed Credentials Check Managed Ruleset**, which contains predefined rules for popular CMS applications.
 By enabling this ruleset for a given zone, you immediately enable checks for exposed credentials for these well-known applications.

 * The ability to write **custom rules** for a zone that check for exposed credentials according to your criteria for specific applications.